 - We will make decisions by mutual agreement whenever possible.
 When unable

-to do this, we will elevate to a higher level in accordance with the conflict
+to do this, we will elevate to a higher level in accordance with

 - We will conduct meetings between MoDOT's State Bridge Engineer and FHWA's

-Division Bridge Engineer quarterly or semiannually, in order to discuss any
+Division Bridge Engineer quarterly or semiannually, in order to

-items or issues of mutual interest.
+discuss any items or issues of mutual interest.

 - We will collaborate in the annual development of the bridge-related